Estonian Auditors’ Association

 SMO 6: Investigation and Discipline

-The Auditors Activities Act establishes an investigation and disciplinary system (I&D) system for auditors and outlines the roles and responsibilities for the EAA, Auditors Activities Oversight Council (AAOC), and Ministry of Finance (MoF).
-The MoF holds ultimate responsibility for ensuring that the two organizations carry out their activities with regard for the public interest.
+The Auditors Activities Act establishes an investigation and disciplinary system (I&D) system for auditors and outlines the roles and responsibilities for the Estonian Auditors’ Association (EAA), Auditors Activities Oversight Council (AAOC), and Ministry of Finance.
+The Ministry of Finance holds ultimate responsibility for ensuring that the two organizations carry out their activities with regard for the public interest.
 The AAOC is responsible for organization and oversight of I&D system and has the authority to carry out investigations and/or disciplinary proceedings.
 However, in practice, the majority of case proceedings are carried out by the EAA and the decision (including the chosen disciplinary punishment) is approved by the AAOC.

 In addition, the association states that it has incorporated the relevant topics in relation with auditors’ and auditing firms’ rights and obligations into training programs, lectures and written communications and provides the necessary counselling for its members.